asphyxia-core/plugins/nostalgia@asphyxia/README.md

 About Forte Support
 -------------------
 Forte support is live.
 But since it has much difference compared to Op.2, Forte is not-primary-supported version.
 It may works unexpectedly.
 Forte was tested very lightly.
-So this was tagged as **Experiment**.
+So this feature is tagged as **Experiment**.

 Also, Technically, This *may* support First version of Nostalgia too.
 But It's highly not recommend to run First version with it.